konnected-io/docs/security-alarm-system/wiring/siren/index.md

 or `BELL`.
 When power is delivered, the siren activates.
 We're going to wire power to the siren through the relay switch, so that when the relay activates, current passes through the relay to activate the siren.

 First, decide which [output pin](#output-pins) on the Konnected device you're going to use to control the sounder.
+We recommend pin `D8` in most installations.

 ### When Replacing an Existing Alarm Panel